learn-academy-2020-charlie/week-1-assessment-selamhabteab/interview-questions.md

 4. What is the difference between console.log() and return?

   Your answer: console.log() is for front-end code that'll render on the console.
 Return is back-end code that calls the desired outcome.
-You'll find return in functions.
+You'll find return in functions.There can only be one return that runs in a function where as the console log can have many.

   Researched answer: "console.log is a function that logs the arguments you pass to the web console. return is a statement which specifies the value returned from a function."